the-gigi/auto-web-login/README.md

 $ sudo mv target/release/auto-click /usr/local/bin
 ```

 Finally, we need to make this run automatically on startup.
-THese commands will copy the Launchd
+These commands will copy the Launchd
 file [auto_web_login_simulate_users.plist](auto_web_login_simulate_user.plist) to the right place.

 ```